Events: Folk Art Festival

 A: Your membership is still valid through the expiration date even if you lose your card.
 Bring your picture identification and we’ll verify the membership at the Admission Hut.
 New membership cards are issued at renewal.

 Q: I had a great time at Fiddles, Vittles and Vino.
-Can I bring a bottle of a bottle of Merlot wine on a picnic to relive that moment?
+Can I bring a bottle of wine on a picnic to re-live that moment?

-A: Fiddles, Vittles and Vino is a special event that requires the event to obtain a temporary license to allow the distribution and consumption of alcoholic beverages.
-Outside of this event alcohol is prohibited on the premises.
+A: Fiddles, Vittles and Vino is a special event that requires a temporary license to allow the distribution and consumption of alcoholic beverages.
+Outside of this event, alcohol is prohibited on the premises.
 As part of the El Paso County Parks and Open Spaces, it’s against the law to enter the premises with controlled substances or under its influence.
 (See section 9, article 1 of the rules and regulations).
+Small, non-alcoholic picnics are approved!

 Q: Representing the time periods looks like a lot of fun!
 What types of people enjoy being docents?